nils2/DL2-ZeroVis/joy.md

 ### Applying FROMAGe to Visual Arithmetic Tasks

+####  W2V approach
-Applying the FROMAGe model to visual arithmetic tasks involves processing each image with the visual encoder to extract visual embeddings.
-These embeddings are mapped, using the pretrained linear mapping of the model, into the input space of the language model.
-The newly mapped text-like query describing the analogy task is interleaved with the [RET] token.
+Applying the FROMAGe model to visual arithmetic tasks involves processing each image with the CLIP decoder to extract visual embeddings.
+These embeddings are mapped into the input space of the language model.
+The arithmetics are then performed on these embeddings and the resulting embedding is concatenated with a [RET] token and passed through the LLM.

-The FROMAGe model is then tasked to retrieve an image that correctly completes the analogy.
-The model's grounding in both language and visual inputs should ideally enable it to understand the relationship between the entities and provide a coherent, accurate response - for example, returning an image of Angela Merkel in response to the analogy task involving images of Obama, the USA, and Germany.
+Consequently, the FROMAGe model is then tasked to retrieve an image for the analogy based on the resulting [RET] token.

-EXAMPLE OF PROMPT WILL BE SHOWN HERE, FOR NOW:
+EXAMPLE OF PROMPT WILL BE SHOWN HERE:
 > "Who is the president of Germany?"\
 > X = image(Obama) - image(USA) + image(Germany) &rarr; image(Angela Merkel)

 CORRESPONDING RESULTS WILL BE SHOWN HERE

+(@Feedbackers: Examples can be seen in [example](https://github.com/nils2/DL2-ZeroVis/blob/main/demos/example.ipynb) and in [results](https://github.com/nils2/DL2-ZeroVis/blob/main/demos/results.ipynb).

 #### Chain-of-Thought Prompting for Visual Arithmetic
 Chain-of-thought prompting is a technique aimed at enhancing the reasoning ability of large language models.
 Rather than presenting a prompt in isolation, it involves including a series of intermediate reasoning steps in natural language within the few-shot prompting process (Kojima et al. 2022).
 This has been shown to improve performance, particularly for complex reasoning tasks (Wei et al. 2022, Suzgun et al. 2022).
 When applied in combination with visual arithmetic tasks, it can offer deeper insights into how well the model understands and connects visual and linguistic cues.